blytkerchan/blytkerchan.github.io/_posts/2011-06-27-canada-post-labor-dispute-resolved.markdown

 - organized labor
 ---

 I've been watching the Canada Post labor dispute from afar over Twitter and saw the back-to-work bill pass on third reading.
 Does that mean the dispute is over?
-I don't think so...<!-- more -->
+I don't think so...<!--more-->